pnp/sp-dev-fx-webparts/samples/react-page-sections-navigation/README.md

 ## Custom CSS
 The web parts in the sample allow to use custom CSS to override the styles.
 You can set _Custom CSS URL_ property of *Page Sections Navigation* web part and include css classes for both Navigation and Anchor in referenced file.
 Please, refer [custom css sample](./assets/psn-custom.css) for the CSS sample.

+## Help

+We do not support samples, but this community is always willing to help, and we want to improve these samples.
+We use GitHub to track issues, which makes it easy for  community members to volunteer their time and help resolve issues.

+If you're having issues building the solution, please run [spfx doctor](https://pnp.github.io/cli-microsoft365/cmd/spfx/spfx-doctor/) from within the solution folder to diagnose incompatibility issues with your environment.

+You can try looking at [issues related to this sample](https://github.com/pnp/sp-dev-fx-webparts/issues?q=label%3A%22sample%3A%20react-page-sections-navigation%22) to see if anybody else is having the same issues.

+You can also try looking at [discussions related to this sample](https://github.com/pnp/sp-dev-fx-webparts/discussions?discussions_q=react-page-sections-navigation) and see what the community is saying.

+If you encounter any issues while using this sample, [create a new issue](https://github.com/pnp/sp-dev-fx-webparts/issues/new?assignees=&labels=Needs%3A+Triage+%3Amag%3A%2Ctype%3Abug-suspected%2Csample%3A%20react-page-sections-navigation&template=bug-report.yml&sample=react-page-sections-navigation&authors=@AJIXuMuK&title=react-page-sections-navigation%20-%20).

+For questions regarding this sample, [create a new question](https://github.com/pnp/sp-dev-fx-webparts/issues/new?assignees=&labels=Needs%3A+Triage+%3Amag%3A%2Ctype%3Aquestion%2Csample%3A%20react-page-sections-navigation&template=question.yml&sample=react-page-sections-navigation&authors=@AJIXuMuK&title=react-page-sections-navigation%20-%20).

+Finally, if you have an idea for improvement, [make a suggestion](https://github.com/pnp/sp-dev-fx-webparts/issues/new?assignees=&labels=Needs%3A+Triage+%3Amag%3A%2Ctype%3Aenhancement%2Csample%3A%20react-page-sections-navigation&template=suggestion.yml&sample=react-page-sections-navigation&authors=@AJIXuMuK&title=react-page-sections-navigation%20-%20).

+## Disclaimer

+**THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**

 <img src="https://telemetry.sharepointpnp.com/sp-dev-fx-webparts/samples/react-page-sections-navigation" />